A Structured Pathway to Mastering Exploits, Reverse Engineering, and Advanced Malware Tactics

 Objective: Learn how to write functional exploits and shellcode, bypass modern defenses, and create working Proof of Concepts (PoCs).

-Expected Outcome: By the end of this phase, learners will be capable of writing functional exploits, understanding protection bypasses, and contributing to frameworks like Metasploit or writing custom shellcode.
+By the end of this phase, learners will be capable of writing functional exploits, understanding protection bypasses, and contributing to frameworks like Metasploit or writing custom shellcode.

 Phase 4: Malware Development